pawelgur/less-mixins/README.md

 Various usefull less mixins.

-Include (reference) in your .less files.
+USAGE: include (as reference) "_mixins.less" in your .less files.